giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

   <em>Three-dimensional representation of the tapered prestressed concrete pole.
 The Z-axis is scaled independently for visualization purposes; the displayed aspect ratio is not the true geometric aspect ratio.</em>
 </p>

-The degraded pole example is a complete end-to-end application built on Continuous Section Field, from model definition to structural response evaluation.
+The degraded pole example is a complete end-to-end application built on **Continuous Section Field**, from model definition to structural response evaluation.
 It shows how CSF represents a parametrically varying, multi-material section affected by localized degradation.

 CSF represents the pole as a continuous geometric and material field along the longitudinal coordinate, rather than as a predefined sequence of beam or finite elements.
 At any requested position, it resolves the corresponding section geometry, material state, and mechanical properties.